acemod/ACE3/docs/wiki/feature/explosives.md

 - Select `Disarm`.
 - You are safe to pick it up after the action has completed.

-**Tip:** To increase the success rate when defusing, make sure you crawl to the IED.
+**Tip:** To increase the success rate when defusing, make sure you crawl up to the IED.

 ## 3. Dependencies